|

 As a reminder, to help ensure a safe arrival to you, the minimum number of chicks for each order prior to April 1st is 25.

-On and after April 1st, the minimum number of chicks required is 15.
+On and after April 1st, the minimum number of chicks required is 6 for selected breeds and 15 for all other chicks.
 You can mix and match any type of baby chick in your order to reach the applicable chick minimum order.
 If ordering any bantams, we require a minimum of 15 bantams per order.

 Also of Interest